JJ/hoborg/text/text.md

 Parade of the monsters in New Orleans
 ---------------------------------------------------

-My main concern in Nueva Orleans was to keep an eye on Manuel, just in case these capitalist pigs wanted to lay their hands on it and keep for them.
+My main concern in New Orleans was to keep an eye on Manuel, just in case these capitalist pigs wanted to lay their hands on it and keep for them.
 So I mostly missed what I am about to tell you.
 But is as true as it gets, since I knew it from a first hand account.
 Where was